 Athletes regain their former muscle strength more quickly because of muscle memory.
 A recent study suggests this occurs at the genetic level.

 The researchers found that muscle growth is “remembered” by genes in the affected muscles.
 When you start training those muscles again, even after a long break, the genes respond more quickly than genes in previously unused muscles.

 If you’re a nonathlete, you’ll also have muscle memory from previous activity, but your genes won’t be as quick to recall your former exercise if it wasn’t very consistent.
-You’ll still be able to get back to your former fitness level quicker than it took the first time around, but it will take longer than it does for an athlete.
+You’ll still be able to get back to your former fitness level quicker than it took the first time around, but it will

 The better shape you were in while training, the quicker you’ll be able to get back to that level.